GM Warranty Reviews

 This profile has not been claimed by the company.
 See reviews below to learn more or submit your own review.

 GM factory warranties lengthen the life of vehicles from its four automobile brands: Buick, Cadillac, Chevrolet and GMC.
-However, you can also get additional coverage or extend your factory bumper-to-bumper warranty.
+You can also get additional coverage or extend your factory bumper-to-bumper warranty.
 These plans offer a variety of different coverages; however, some of them can only be added when you purchase your vehicle.

 - Often transferable